Vincit/gocd-slack-task/README.md

 Go Slack Task Plugin
 ====================

-This plugin allows [https://www.go.cd/](Go CD) to send custom messages to Slack from any job.
+This plugin allows [Go CD](https://www.go.cd/) to send custom messages to Slack from any job.
 Use this plugin for example to notify about successful/failed deployments to the Slack channel or user.